Tom2187End/skole/README.md

 ### Setting up dev environment
 - Create environment variables, for development purposes you can copy the contents of `.env.example` to an `.env` file.
 - More detailed scripts available in package.json file, to start development environment, simply run: `yarn start`.
+- To run backend only, simply run: `yarn run backend`.